openboxtricks/openboxtricks.github.io/_posts/2014-12-04-sleek-firefox.md

 categories: openbox firefox
 ---

-Firefox doesn't hide the titlebar when maximised.
-Also I use it halfscreen and the titlebar is surplus to requirements.
+__Firefox doesn't hide the titlebar when maximised.
+Also I use it halfscreen and the titlebar is surplus to requirements.__

+Here, openbox's undecorate feature somes to our rescue.

 ![firefox!](/images/screenshot--091214--16-25-21.png)